 On August 14, 2003, the largest power outage, or blackout, in U.S. history occurred.
-It affected approximately 50 million people across the northeastern U.S. and Canada according to the OETD and is estimated to have cost \$4.5-\$12 billion in lost economic activity.
+It affected approximately 50 million people across the northeastern U.S. and Canada, according to the 2004 Final Blackout Report issued in April 2004 by the U.S.-Canada Power System Outage Task Force, and is estimated to have cost \$6-\$12 billion in lost economic activity.
 Industry experts had predicted that such blackouts would occur as a result of the increasing demand for electricity and the decreasing rate of investment in the power grid over the last 30 years.
-We believe that this blackout has created an intense public focus on solving power grid problems.
+We believe that this blackout has created increased public focus on solving power grid problems.
 We also believe that we are well positioned to address this business growth opportunity.